atreyasha/deep-generative-models/src/README.md

 ## Deep Generative Models using TensorFlow 2.0 Alpha

-### Deep Boltzmann Machine (DBM)
+### Deep Belief Network (DBN)

-The file `train_DBM.py` includes source-code for training and writing a Deep Boltzmann Machine.
+The file `train_DBN.py` includes source-code for training and writing a Deep Belief Network.
 This code has default functionalities for MNIST, fashion-MNIST and [Labeled Faces in the Wild](http://conradsanderson.id.au/lfwcrop/) (LFW) cropped input data.
 However, the code and its internal classes can principally be used for other data, without any particular hard-coding to the above-specified datasets.

 In order to download/deploy the LFW cropped grayscale data, you can execute the following: